 Unfortunately, it is impossible to simply place a single number on the cost of dermal fillers.
 Fillers are subject to a huge amount of cost variation for a number of different reasons, such as:

 - Location.
 Location dictates the cost of dermal fillers for a number of reasons; for example, clinics and practitioners based in more expensive cities will have higher operating costs, which will inevitably be reflected in their prices.

 - Competition.
 The more options – in terms of clinics and practitioners – you have available to you, the more likely it is that you will be quoted lower prices, as the providers are in direct competition with one another.

 - The number of syringes used.
-Most prices for dermal fillers are quoted “per syringe”, but this is not a particularly useful metric, given that the number of syringes needed to complete a single application tends to vary between individuals.
+Most dermal filler prices are quoted “per syringe”, but this is not a particularly useful metric, given that the number of syringes needed to complete a single application tends to vary between individuals.
 If you require more than one syringe per application, the price of the overall treatment will inevitably be higher when compared to a person who requires a single syringe.